 I roasted the potatoes and chicken for 20 minutes before adding the asparagus which roasted for just seven minutes.
 Normally, we like our roasted veggies with some yummy char on them, except for asparagus.
 We keep the roasting time shorter to have some crunch to them.
 The main thing to remember is to roast to your own likeness whether it be a light golden crunch or a dark char.

+This is a fast and easy dinner all in one pan.
 So, why not try this sheet pan chicken dinner tonight and make cooking week-night dinners great again!

 CHECK OUT THESE RECIPES: